-The Company has certain financial covenants in its debt obligations that stipulate maximum net debt to total capitalization ratios and minimum net worth amounts based on total shareholders' equity.
-The net debt to total capitalization is calculated by dividing total debt, less cash and cash equivalents, by shareholders' equity plus total debt less cash and cash equivalents.
+The Company, excluding CPLP and other designated subsidiaries, has certain financial covenants in its debt obligations that stipulate maximum net debt to total capitalization ratios and minimum net worth amounts based on total shareholders' equity.
+The net debt to total capitalization is calculated by dividing total debt, less cash and cash equivalents, by equity plus total debt less cash and cash equivalents.
 Debt obligations are held by various entities within the Canfor group and the individual debt agreements specify the entities within the group that are to be included in the covenant calculations.

 Separately, CPLP has leverage and interest coverage ratios calculated by reference to operating earnings before interest, taxes, depreciation and amortization.
+All borrowings of CPLP (operating loans and long-term debt) are non-recourse to other entities within the Canfor group.

-Canfor's strategy is to ensure it remains in compliance with all of its existing covenants, so as to ensure continuous access to capital, and management reviews results and forecasts to monitor Canfor's compliance.
-Canfor was in compliance with all its debt covenants for the years ended December 31, 2009 and 2008.
+Canfor's strategy is to ensure it remains in compliance with all of its existing covenants, so as to ensure continuous access to debt capital markets, and management reviews results and forecasts to monitor Canfor's compliance.
+Canfor was in compliance with all its debt covenants for the years ended December 31, 2010 and 2009.

-31. Commitments and Contingencies
+30. Commitments and Contingencies